 The news caused the company’s share price to drop by 20%.
 While the low-dose arm of the trial continues, the study will need to be delayed so the trial protocol can be updated to reflect the discontinuation of the high-dose arm.

-Neurogene had more bad news this week as it also announced in its third quarter presentation that it will not continue to develop its second gene therapy candidate (NGN-101) for Batten disease, due to difficulties finding a suitable pathway to approval with the FDA.
+It is more bad news for Neurogene, following last week's announcement that it will not continue to develop its second gene therapy candidate (NGN-101) for Batten disease, due to difficulties finding a suitable pathway to approval with the FDA.

 Targeting an unmet need